Olseda20/RoboticsGeoLocation/README.md

 ```

 ### 1- Testing
-To ensure the envoronment is appropriately set up and the Position and Motion methdos are appropriately working.
+To ensure the envoronment is appropriately set up and the Position and Motion methods are appropriately working.
 Please run the Provided tests ensuring they all pass.

 In a new terminal window that is (currently accessing the `rosproject` docker container) run the 2 provided tests.